AlexSikilinda/alexsikilinda.github.io/_posts/2016-11-14-so-you-want-to-be-a-dotnet-developer.md

 There is a science behind the code, so it makes sense to know at least some introductory concepts.
 You may not write sort algorithms (I did it only in my university) and your own data structures, but they are used all the way through the framework.
 Which list implementation do you know?
 What's the complexity of quick sort?
 What is a balanced tree?
-You should be familiar with this concepts.
+You should be familiar with these concepts.

 Everyone recommends `Introduction to Algorithms` by Thomas H. Cormen and others, so do I: